 For widening access applicants we will:

-• In addition, we offer 10% uplift to UCAT scores specifically and only for SIMD20 and/or care experienced school leaving applicants.
+- In addition, we offer 10% uplift to UCAT scores specifically and only for SIMD20 and/or care experienced school leaving applicants and a 5% uplift to SIMD40 applicants.

 We consider the following applicants as widening access:

-• Home post code - SIMD20 (Quintile 1) postcode areas (Check your postcode here) or Polar 4, Quintile 1(Check your postcode here)
+- Home post code - SIMD20 (Quintile 1) or SIMD40 (Quintile 2) postcode areas (Check your postcode here) or Polar 4, Quintile 1(Check your postcode here)

-• Young carers - A young carer is a someone 18 years old or younger who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without their support, on a long-term basis”.
-Receiving a young carer’s grant, or a young carer’s package or have a young carer’s statement are considered evidence of young carer status.
-(For more information)
+- Young carers - A young carer is a someone 18 years old or younger who cares, unpaid, for a family member who due to illness, disability, a mental health problem or an addiction cannot cope without their support, on a long-term basis”.
+You are required to submit 3rd party confirmation of young carer status, this such as evidence of receiving a young carer’s grant, a young carer’s package or having a young carer’s statement.
+Once has been received, young carer status may be awarded at the discretion of the admissions committee.
+(For more information).

 In addition to widening access, we may also able to allocate discretionary points for very serious extenuating circumstances.
 Please see our Extenuating Circumstances Policy.